-Retailers can elect either to require that AEMO telephones the lost customer to inform them of their current retailer (the “default” scenario at the commencement of the process on 9 February 2004), or to take on the responsibility themselves and telephone lost customers to inform them of their current gas retailer (the “opt-in” scenario).
+Retailers/EWON can elect either to have AEMO telephone the lost customer to inform them of their current retailer (the “default” scenario for retailers at the commencement of the process on 9 February 2004), or to take on the responsibility themselves and telephone lost customers to inform them of their current retailer (the “opt-in” scenario).
 The election is made for all future lost customer enquiries, and can be changed from time to time by notifying AEMO via the retailer discovery email address.

-Those retailers who wish to reduce workload on this issue in respect of a lost customer of another retailer can opt for AEMO to contact the customer (i.e. the “default” scenario).
+Those retailers/EWON who wish to reduce workload on this issue in respect of a lost customer of another retailer can opt for AEMO to contact the customer (i.e. the “default” scenario).

 Those retailers who wish to maintain the relationship with the lost customer, a desire expressed by some retailers in previous consultation, can do so (i.e. the “opt-in” scenario).